Tsudhishnair/Tsudhishnair/README.md

 ### Hi there, I'm T SUDHISH NAIR <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

 ## I'm a Front End Web Developer, an Engineer and an aspiring designer as well!
-- 🔭 I’m currently working as a React Developer at [BigBinary][companywebsite]!
+- 🔭 I’m currently working as a Software Engineer at [BigBinary][companywebsite]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute to Open Source projects